picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/what-is-poidh.md

 **Someone wants something to happen.
 Someone else is willing to make it happen.
-The community helps determine whether it happened.**
+The community makes the final judgement call.**

 ## proof is part of the product